coraxgs/coraxgs.github.io/README.md

 > **Future-Forward Innovation in AI, Web3 & Blockchain**

-A modern, responsive, and feature-rich showcase website for Corax CoLAB - an independent research & engineering studio focused on building open-source solutions at the intersection of **AI, IT, Web3 and Blockchain**.
+A modern, responsive, and feature-rich showcase website for Corax CoLAB - an independent research & engineering studio focused on building innovative solutions at the intersection of **AI, IT, Web3 and Blockchain**.
+We develop both open-source projects and advanced proprietary systems like GAP and GAPbot.

 ## 🚀 Live Site